-- Carburetor does not monitor air fuel mixture ratio.
+- Carburetor does not monitor the air-fuel mixture ratio.

 - The best fuel to air ratio for each cylinder is approximated for the best performance.

-- Fuel injection atomizes the fuel through a small nozzle under high pressure.
+- It atomizes the fuel through a small nozzle under high pressure.

-- Fuel injector monitors air fuel mixture, and sends proper ratio of air-fuel mixture into the cylinder.
+- Fuel injector monitors air-fuel mixture and sends the proper ratio of the air-fuel mixture into the cylinder.

-- It injects fuel directly to the specific cylinder, using the specific injector for specific cylinder.
+- It injects fuel directly to the specific cylinder, using the specific injector for the specific cylinder.

 - They are costlier and are complicated to install as it uses an electrical component and custom cylinder head configuration.